-Investigation methodology
+Monitoring methodology

 There will be sufficient on-site attendance by CAT staff to maintain a watch on all contractors' ground works to record, excavate or sample (as necessary) any archaeological features or deposits.
-The investigation will involve monitoring of all groundworks and inspection of upcast soil.

 All topsoil removal and ground reduction will be done with a toothless bucket.